TheOdinProject/curriculum/react/class_components/class_based_components.md

 ### Building a class component

 As we already know about functional components, let us build a class-based component from a functional one.
-Usually, you will want to divide the contents of a component, like the one we use, into smaller, re-usable components, but for the purposes of this exercise, we stick to one component.
+Usually, you will want to divide the contents of a component, like the one we use, into smaller, reusable components, but for the purposes of this exercise, we stick to one component.
 Below, we have a sample functional component:

 ~~~jsx
 import React, { useState } from "react";